 4. Try soaking your beans.
 Some studies show that soaking beans for 3 hours or longer before cooking can reduce the gas-producing oligosaccharides.
 (You’ll want to discard the soaking water, so the catch is that you’d lose nutrients, flavor, and color in the process.)

 5. Cook your beans with kombu (edible kelp) or the herb epazote.
-Kombu contains the enzyme alpha-galactosidase (same enzyme that’s in commercial products like Beano), which can help break down the oligosaccharides.
-Epazote, the medicinal and culinary herb popular in southern Mexico and Guatemala, is also known to help– although the science remains unknown.
+Kombu contains the enzyme alpha-galactosidase, the same enzyme that’s in commercial products like Beano, which can help break down the oligosaccharides.
+Epazote, the medicinal and culinary herb popular in southern Mexico and Guatemala, is also known to help – although the science remains unknown.
 Either method gives you the added benefit of flavoring your beans!

 Lectins are proteins that are found in all plants, and raw legumes and whole grains contain higher levels than found in most other edible plants.
 In their active state, lectins can present problems like vomiting and diarrhea.
 But the good news is that lectins can be deactivated by cooking at high temperatures.